 Although various amyloids share a common three-dimensional structure with similar chemical and biophysical properties, they can exhibit conformational variations that cannot be distinguished using classical amyloid-binding dyes.
-In a recent study, we demonstrated that a novel class of amyloid-binding dyes (LCOs) cross the BBB and stain all major amyloid lesions in the brain (amyloid plaques, vascular amyloid and tau inclusions).
-Furthermore, because these new dyes exhibit a conformation-dependent spectral shift of their emitted fluorescence, they allow for spectral discrimination of structurally different amyloid lesions upon two-photon excitation (Wegenast-Braun et al., American Journal of Pathology, 2012).
+In a recent study, we demonstrated that a novel class of amyloid-binding dyes (LCOs) cross the blood brain barrier and stain all major AD amyloid lesions in the brain (plaques, vascular amyloid, tau inclusions).
+Furthermore, because LCOs exhibit a conformation-dependent spectral shift of their emitted fluorescence, they allow for spectral discrimination of structurally different amyloid lesions also upon two-photon excitation (Wegenast-Braun et al., Am J Pathol 2012).
 Current studies are assessing whether LCOs are also effective in distinguishing structural variations within the same lesion, e.g. due to changes in amyloid composition/structure as a function of disease progression.
 The effective separation of amyloid (sub)types may provide further insight into the linkage of distinct conformational amyloid structures to in vivo malfunctions.

 Hefendehl JK, Neher JJ, Sühs RB, Kohsaka S, Skodras A, Jucker M (2013) Homeostatic and injury-induced microglia behavior in the aging brain.
 Aging Cell (Epub ahead of print) (Abstract)